What We Offer

 Autumn Earth Acres is conveniently located in Southern Middle Tennessee, in Lawrenceburg, between Nashville, TN and Huntsville, AL.

 We are Ryan and Ellen Gray, owners and shepherds of Autumn Earth Acres.
 We raise a variety of livestock on our small acreage but specialize in quality dairy sheep.
-The farm is focused on sustainable practices which means we use the animals to heal the land and select for hardy sheep that can reduce the use of medications and antibiotics.
+The farm is focused on sustainable practices which means we use the animals to heal the land, select for hardy sheep that can reduce the use of medications and reduce grain inputs.

 We are members of the American Milksheep Association and hope to contribute excellent genetics to the future of the breed standard.